 • Only operated by trained individuals

 The regulations require that equipment is tested every 6-12 months by a competent individual and if necessary that it is adapted in some way to make it safer to use.

 Once again, it is important that a risk assessment is carried out detailing risks and ways in which they can be reduced or eliminated.

 When it comes to mezzanine flooring, it’s important that business owners look at ways that they can keep things safe for their workers.
 Mezzanine floors are a fantastic way to maximise the space in a warehouse, retail or other kind of unit but without the proper planning and advice it can be easy for businesses to fall short of their obligations.

 As a minimum, mezzanine flooring should be fitted with handrails and edge protection

 Hi-Level’s unique edge-protection system provides a functional and neat solution that integrates both a handrail and toe-plate together in one and is powder coated to give a durable finish with excellent gloss retention.

 This kind of preventative measure can stop staff from injuring themselves while working at a height and prevent any important products or machinery from being damaged by a fall.
 Mesh panels could also be used to stop smaller objects from falling over the sides.
 Pallet gates are ideal for protecting staff from open areas, for example when loading pallets.

 Mezzanine floors offer a perfect opportunity to maximise space for your business without the need for relocation.
 They can be designed with a number of safety features which make looking after your workers a priority.
-For more information or to discuss your needs visit our website or call us +44 (0)1730 237 190.
+For more information or to discuss your needs call us on +44 (0)1730 237 190.